Languages of Papua New Guinea: Unserdeutsch

 Unserdeutsch, or Rabaul Creole German, is a German-based creole language spoken mainly in East New Britain Province.
-It is the only creole language that has developed from colonial German.
 The lexicon is derived from German, while the substrate language is Tok Pisin.

 Tok Pisin

 Tok Pisin is an English-based creole language spoken throughout Papua New Guinea.
 It is an official language of Papua New Guinea and the most widely used language in the country.
 In parts of Western, Gulf, Central, Oro and Milne Bay provinces, however, the use of Tok Pisin has a shorter history, and is less universal especially among older people.
 In the 2011 census, 68.4% of the population were literate in Tok Pisin.

 Hiri Motu

 Hiri Motu, also known as Police Motu, Pidgin Motu, or just Hiri, is a simplified version of the Motu language of the Austronesian language family.
 In the 2011 census, 4.7% of the population were literate in Hiri Motu.

 Papuan languages

-Outside Papua New Guinea, Papuan languages that are also spoken include the languages of Indonesia, East Timor, and the Solomon Islands.
+Outside Papua New Guinea, Papuan languages that are also spoken include the languages of Indonesia, East Timor, and Solomon Islands.

 Below is a full list of Papuan language families spoken in Papua New Guinea, following Palmer, et al. (2018):